Key Takeaways

 -

 A delay in the expected deal close date can be handled by rolling the forward for an additional week, month, etc. as required.
-A “roll” is a standard FX transaction which requires cash settlement.
+A “roll” is a standard FX contract, which requires cash settlement.

 -